What is Computer Forensics?

 Criminal prosecutors use computer evidence when prosecuting crimes involving financial fraud, child pornography, and illegal drug related cases.
 Civil Litigants use personal and business records found on computer systems when litigating divorces, discrimination, or harassment cases.

-Corporations use computer forensics specialists to gather evidence relating to embezzlement, misappropriation of funds or trade secrets, and sexual harassment.
+Corporations use computer forensics specialists to gather evidence relating to embezzlement, employee misconduct, misappropriation of funds or trade secrets, and sexual harassment.
 Individuals frequently hire computer forensics specialists to support their claims of age, discrimination, sexual harassment or wrongful termination.

 What do Our Computer Forensics Security Services do?